 I Never Told You My Name: In the Hoshiyomi filler arc, demons manage to get a photo of three of Kagome's friends from her backpack, and use it to create puppets of them in order to trick Kagome and Hojo into handing over the magic blade that their master needs.
 Kagome is suspicious to begin with, but her suspicions are confirmed when one of the three calls her by her name - which she hadn't mentioned to them.

-I Shall Taunt You: Mouryoumaru tries to goad Inuyasha into getting so angry he does something stupid by insulting Kagura's death.
+I Shall Taunt You: Mouryoumaru tries to goad Inuyasha into getting so angry that he does something stupid by insulting Kagura's death.
 To everyone's shock (including Mouryoumaru's) the one who flies into an Unstoppable Rage is actually Sesshoumaru instead, who becomes so upset that he breaks Tokijin and puts his own life in danger.

 If I Can't Have You: Naraku with Kikyou.
 He tricks Kikyou and Inuyasha into betraying each other, in hopes that he might be able to whisk the girl away after she's killed her former lover, but to much of his dismay she decides to choose death.
 Then when she's resurrected, he tries to kill her over and over again until he finally succeeds.
 He even wanted her to die in his arms, hoping that Inuyasha would be too late.

 Impaled with Extreme Prejudice: Happens several times in the manga, bad guys impaling good guys, good guys impaling bad guys.
 Brothers impaling each other.
 One of the most dramatic occurances, however, takes place in the latter stages of the manga when Magatsuhi impales Sesshoumaru through the heart, bringing the entire cast to a shocked, disbelieving stand-still.